idammi/idammi/README.md

 # 💫 About Me:
 I am a computer science student with a passion for automation and backend development, and finding ways to improve the world with my talents and passions!
-GIF

 ## 🌐 Socials: